scrapinghub/web-poet/docs/intro/overrides.rst

     cool_gadget_fr_registry = PageObjectRegistry()
     furniture_shop_registry = PageObjectRegistry()

-After declaring the :class:`~.PageObjectRegistry` instances, they can be imported in each of the Page Object packages like so:
+After declaring the :class:`~.PageObjectRegistry` instances, they can be used in each of the Page Object packages like so:

 .. code-block:: python